-This autumn we are proud to be launching the first ever Housing First for Youth project in the UK.
-This 2 year pilot project is being delivered in partnership with Almond Housing Association and will be delivered in West Lothian for young people leaving care.
+In 2017 we launched the first ever Housing First for Youth project in the UK.
+This 2 year pilot project is being delivered in partnership with Almond Housing Association and is being delivered in West Lothian for young people leaving care.

-Through piloting this project we aim to build up further evidence of the success of the Housing First model in a youth context, with a particular focus on the benefits to looked after young people.
+Through piloting this project we aim to build up further evidence of the success of the Housing First model in a youth context, with a particular focus on the benefits to young people leaving care.

-Recent government statistics show the West Lothian local authority to have the largest increase in use of temporary accommodation in Scotland (Scottish Government: Homelessness in Scotland: update to September 2016).
-Formal statistics also suggest that at least 21% of care leavers become homeless within five years of leaving care (Scottish Government, 2016), while practitioners suggest this could be as high as 30 – 50% due to issues with self-declaration.
+Recent Scottish Government statistics suggest that at least 21% of care leavers become homeless within five years of leaving care (Scottish Government, 2016), while practitioners suggest this could be as high as 30 – 50% due to issues with self-declaration.

 Housing First works on the belief that housing is a basic human right.
 The Housing First for Youth model extends this right to young people, and acknowledges that young people have specific needs related to their age.